 Viva Energy is committed to observing the highest standard of corporate practice.
-During the reporting period, the Board approved a refreshed statement of Company values.
-The values: Integrity, Responsibility, Curiosity, Commitment, and Respect, reflect what Viva Energy stands for today and underpin our business principles and behaviours.
+The Company's values: Integrity, Responsibility, Curiosity, Commitment, and Respect, reflect what Viva Energy stands for today and underpin our business principles and behaviours.

 The governance policies summarised below are available on our website at www.vivaenergy.com.au.